maiconfang/taskmanagerplus-android-app/README.md

+---

 # TaskManagerPlus Android App

 ## Overview
-**TaskManagerPlus Android App** is a mobile application built with Kotlin for managing tasks.
-It is part of the TaskManagerPlus series and focuses on providing a simple and intuitive interface for task creation and management.
-The app includes features such as user authentication (login), task creation, and task list management, stored locally on the device using Room.
+**TaskManagerPlus Android App** is a mobile application built using Kotlin for task management.
+As part of the TaskManagerPlus series, this app provides a user-friendly interface for creating, editing, deleting, and filtering tasks by their status.
+The tasks are stored locally on the device using the Room database for persistence, allowing users to manage their tasks efficiently.

 ## Features
-- User login and authentication.
-- Task creation, editing, and deletion.
+- Create, edit, and delete tasks.
-- Persistent storage of tasks using Room database.
+- Store tasks locally using the Room database for offline persistence.
+- Filter tasks by their status: Pending or Completed.
-- Intuitive UI with RecyclerView for task lists.
+- Intuitive user interface (UI) utilizing RecyclerView for displaying tasks.
-- Kotlin-based architecture with MVVM pattern.
+- Kotlin-based architecture, following the MVVM (Model-View-ViewModel) pattern for clean code separation.

 ## Project Structure
 ```bash